zahid-mughal/Gull_Ahmad_Clone/gullahmad_clone/README.md

 for set some part align right set this part in div and <div className="container d-flex justify-content-end bg-danger">

 ### 3)Slider
-install react-bootstrap
+install react-bootstrap .\
-import Carousel from 'react-bootstrap/Carousel' just name image src
+import Carousel from 'react-bootstrap/Carousel'.\
+just name image src.\